rileytomasek/zodix/readme.md

 };
 ```

+Check the [example app](/examples/app/routes) for complete examples of common patterns.

 ## Highlights

 - Significantly reduce Remix action/loader bloat
-- Avoid the oddities of FormData and URLSearchParams.
+- Avoid the oddities of FormData and URLSearchParams
-- Tiny with no external dependencies.
-[Less than 1kb gzipped](https://bundlephobia.com/package/zodix).
+- Tiny with no external dependencies ([Less than 1kb gzipped](https://bundlephobia.com/package/zodix))
-- Use existing Zod schemas, or write them on the fly.
+- Use existing Zod schemas, or write them on the fly
-- Custom Zod schemas for stringified numbers, booleans, and checkboxes.
+- Custom Zod schemas for stringified numbers, booleans, and checkboxes
+- Throw errors meant for Remix CatchBoundary by default
+- Supports non-throwing parsing for custom validation/errors
 - Full [unit test coverage](/src)

 ## Install